sumukhvaidya/sumukhvaidya.github.io/_pages/cv.md

 {% include base_path %}

-Here's a PDF version of my <a href="http://sumukhvaidya.github.io/files/240306_SumukhVaidyaCV.pdf">CV</a>.
+Here's a PDF version of my <a href="http://sumukhvaidya.github.io/files/240306_SumukhVaidyaCV.pdf"> full CV</a>.
+If you'd like, here's a <a href="http://sumukhvaidya.github.io/files/240306_SumukhVaidyaResume_Work.pdf">resume</a> as well.

 Education
 ======